Cleveland Zoo is Northeast Ohio’s most-visited year-round attraction and gets around 1.5 million visitors annually.

-Senior visitors 62 years and above pay a price of $14.95 for their admission into the zoo.
+Senior visitors 62 years and above pay a price of $17 for their admission into the Zoo.

 Infants up to two years enter for free.

-The Total Experience Ticket is priced at $24 and gets you access to everything in the zoo.
+The Total Experience Ticket is priced at $25 and gives you access to the Zoo.

 Cleveland Zoo tickets